CityScienceLabSH/CS_cityscopeJS/README.md

 ### Setup

-At first run [on new computer or after `cache` or history removal in your browser] follow these instructions:
+At first run [new computer or after `cache` or history removal in your browser, follow these instructions:

+- Generic table and LEGO bricks settings are under `data` folder in a `json` format.
 - Load `json` file using the UI file browser.
 JSON file should follow cityIO API V2 settings described here: https://github.com/CityScope/CS_CityIO_Backend/wiki
-- Example for table settings are under `data` folder in a `json` format.

-- NOTE: When using the above default settings, this application uses `cityIO` server backend, which lists all tables basenames.
-If you intend to use CityScopeJS with cityIO public server:
-  - be sure to have an unique tablename, or you might overwrite someone else's table!
-  - keep in mind that your local `JSON` settings file is open for all to see, so do not include sensative data beyond simple table settings.

 - upon successful loading of settings file your mouse will turn to point locator
 - locate the mouse on the 4 corners of the table's scanned section